NVFlare Job Recipe

 Arguments:

-num_clients(int): Number of simulated clientsclients: A list of client names (length needs to matchnum_clientsif both are provided)num_threads: Number of concurrent simulated client worker processesgpu_config(str): List of GPU device IDs, comma separatedlog_config(str): Log config mode ('concise','full','verbose'), filepath, or level
+num_clients(int): Number of simulated clientsclients: A list of client names (length needs to matchnum_clientsif both are provided)num_threads: Number of concurrent simulated client worker processesgpu_config(str): List of GPU device IDs, comma separatedlog_config(str): Log config mode ('concise','full','verbose'), filepath, or levelworkspace_root(str): Root directory for simulation artifacts; defaults to/tmp/nvflare/simulation

 Now let’s test running the prepared recipe with SimEnv: